 To avoid the crowds, try to come early in the morning or late in the evening.
 But keep in mind that the tomb itself opens to visitors only after the High Mass in front of the tomb ends, around 7:30 AM in summer and 6:30 AM in winter.
 I advise coming around that time or after 5 PM.
 Also, entrance is not allowed half an hour before closing time.

 The opening hours of the Church of the Holy Sepulchre are October to March from 4 AM to 7 PM and April to September from 5 AM to 9 PM.
 On Sundays, parts of the church might be closed alternately for the different ceremonies.

-> Also, if you plan to visit in April, keep in mind that the church might be very crowded or closed for special ceremonies.
-April is the month of Easter and there are many events done in the church.
+Also, if you plan to visit in April, the church might be very crowded or closed for special ceremonies.
+April is the month of Easter, and many events are going on in the church.

-> If you’re a pilgrim and wish to stay overnight to pray and attend the ceremonies in the church, you need to come to the church on the same day and ask the monks for permission to stay overnight.
+If you’re a pilgrim and wish to stay overnight to pray, you need to come to the church on the same day and ask the monks for permission to stay overnight.
 Usually, it is possible.

-> Want to go on a guided tour of Christian Jerusalem?
+Want to go on a guided tour of Christian Jerusalem?

 I’m Lior, a certified Israeli tour guide, and I would love to take you on a private tour of the Christian sites of Jerusalem, including the Church of the Holy Sepulchre, the Via Dolorosa, and the Mount of Olives.
 Learn more about my Christian Walking Tour of Jerusalem on Israel Walking Tours.
 Or, you can simply contact me with your tour request.

 - Take off your hat before entering the church.
 I have already been with someone walking around with a hat, and one of the monks asked him to take it off.

 - Dress modestly.
 Learn more about the dress code in Jerusalem’s holy sites.